 A person with BTM has two beta-thalassaemia genes.
 Most of their haemoglobin is abnormal and does not work.
 This causes severe anaemia starting around the age of 4-6 months.
 Before that, the baby is not affected.
 This is because until age 3-6 months the baby makes a different type of haemoglobin, called fetal haemoglobin, which is not affected by the thalassaemia gene.
 With BTM, you need regular blood transfusions, plus other treatment to prevent complications.

 As the name suggests, this type is less severe than BTM.
 You have two beta-thalassaemia genes but can make some haemoglobin which works reasonably well.
 This may be because your particular combination of thalassaemia genes is (in effect) less severe, or because of some other protective factor.
 Although less severe than thalassaemia major, thalassaemia intermedia does need regular monitoring for life and often needs some treatment to prevent complications.

 Sickle cell/beta thalassaemia

-This is the most severe form of thalassaemia, where all the alpha haemoglobin genes are abnormal or missing.
+This is the most severe form of thalassaemia, where all the alpha-haemoglobin genes are abnormal or missing.
 It occurs if a baby inherits two alpha zero thalassaemia genes.
 In this condition, no normal haemoglobin can be made, even before birth.
 It is the most serious form of thalassaemia - so serious that the baby will usually die in the womb from severe anaemia.
-There have been rare cases where the baby was saved by blood transfusions being given in the womb, and then continuing the transfusions after birth.
+There have been rare cases where the baby has been saved by blood transfusions being given in the womb, with the transfusions then continuing after birth.